nipe0324/update-project-v2-item-field/README.md

 - Set current iteration after open an issue
 - After requesting a review, change the status to "In Review".
-- Set Current Date to "Closed Date" field when the issue is closed.
-- [WIP] Calculate "Time to Close Days" to handle project management.
+- Calculate "Time to Close Days" to handle project management.

 ## Example Usage